Resource Graph

 /false

-): states whether the resources which depend on the co-provisioning resource will depend on the co-provisioned resource as well.- This is useful if you want to traverse the Resource Graph using Resource selectors to query the co-provisioned resources.
+): states whether the resources which depend on the co-provisioning resource will depend on the co-provisioned resource as well.- This is useful if you want to traverse the Resource Graph using Resource Selectors to query the co-provisioned Resources.

 In the following diagram, the resource R is depended on by its parent P. The resource R co-provisions an additional resource N.